paxton44/Employee-Directory/README.md

 ## User Story
-<pre><code>As a User that is traveling I want to be able to track my travel budget whether I have an internet connection or not.</code></pre>
+<pre><code>As a User that is an owner of a company I want an application that allows me to view my entire staff and view their profiles that contain their basic contact information.</code></pre>

 ## Building Tools
  * CSS